Maximilianos/articles/articles/spying-stubbing-basics.md

 description:
 ---

-If you have not seen what a spy or stub is before, this is my understanding of when they are both used:
+If you've started testing your JavaScript code, you will have come across the need to test whether a particular function is being called, or perhaps you have needed to assert what happens when a particular function returns a particular value or throws an error.

 In your tests, given you have a function you want to test that takes another function as an argument, you may want to check whether the function you passed in is being called when you call the parent function.
 So for example, given:

 ```javascript